-Recall Cramer's rule for solving Bx = b, where B is an invertible order n matrix.
-The solution is for $1 \leq j \leq n$, where here B^j is the matrix B with column j replaced by b.
+As there are only finitely many basic feasible solutions (at most $\binom{n}{m}$), there is one with minimum value, and this must be an optimum solution for the LP. \Box for $1 \leq j \leq n$, where here B^j is the matrix B with column j replaced by b.
 If each entry in B and b is an integer with absolute value at most M, then each x_j is a rational number with numerator and denominator bounded by at most $M^n n!$.
-This can be used to show that the length of numbers involved in a basic feasible solution are polynomially related to the input size.
-(Moreover, it can be shown that when a system of linear equations is solved by Guassian elimination, the length of intermediate numbers produced by the algorithm is also polynomially related to the input size.)
+This can be used to show that the length of numbers involved in a basic feasible solution is polynomially related to the input size.
+(Moreover, it can be shown that when a system of linear equations is solved by Gaussian elimination, the length of intermediate numbers produced by the algorithm is also polynomially related to the input size.)